MaastrichtU-IDS/biohackathon_ontogan/README.md

 - 11th Feb (Celebrate achievement and look forward)
   - Finalize the experiments and summarize the results
+  - Make the outcome public for the MENA community
   - Discuss the results, conclude the findings, and present the work to other groups
   - Wrap up and plan for the next step (collaboration and publications)